Difficult-Burger/difficult-burger.github.io/_pages/cv.md

 * **A Joint Programme of School of Science & Engineering, School of Data Science and School of Management & Economics.**
 * **Academic Awards:**
 1. Harmonia Bowen Scholarship;
-2. "Jacaranda Prize"; (Scholarships for ranking top 0.8% of Zhejiang Gaokao)
+2. "Jacaranda Prize";
+   (The above are scholarships for ranking top 0.8% of Zhejiang Gaokao)
 3. Undergraduate Research Award;
 4. SME Dean's List, AY 2022-2023.